-One early use of live microbes to benefit health is through fermented foods, which were consumed for therapeutic purposes by many ancient cultures.
+From ancient times, people have taken advantage of live microbes naturally present on raw foods to make fermented foods.
+These fermented foods were a source of live dietary microbes in their diets and were often believed to provide therapeutic benefits.
+See here for a useful review on fermented foods.
 However, the live microbial components of these foods were not known at the time.
-Early microbiologists discovered some bacteria, which are now used as probiotics.
-For example, in 1890, Lactobacillus acidophilus was first discovered by the Australian physician Ernst Moro, followed by the discovery of Bifidobacterium in 1899 by Henry Tissier (pediatrician, Pasteur Institute, France).
+One of the founders of modern microbiology, Louis Pasteur discovered the microbial basis for food fermentations.
+This early research was followed by other discoveries, including the isolation of bacteria that are now used as probiotics.
+For example, in 1890, Lactobacillus acidophilus was first discovered by the Australian physician Ernst Moro; this was followed by the discovery of Bifidobacterium in 1899 by Henry Tissier (pediatrician, Pasteur Institute, France).
 Tissier found that bifidobacteria were dominant in the gut microbiota of breastfed babies and he observed clinical benefits from treating infant diarrhea with the same bacteria.

 Probiotics were first conceptualized over a century ago by the Russian scientist and Nobel Prize winner, Elie Metchnikoff of the Pasteur Institute in Paris.
 Metchnikoff was the first to introduce the idea that consuming live microbes may be beneficial to health.
 He suggested that it is possible to replace harmful microbes in the gut microbiota with beneficial ones.
-In 1907, while working in Bulgaria, Metchnikoff was intrigued by the observation that certain Bulgarians lived much longer, healthier lives than others.
-Metchnikoff proposed that putrefactive (proteolytic) microbes producing toxic substances in the colon contribute to aging.
-For example, bacteria such as clostridia (part of the normal gut microbiota), produce toxic substances including phenols, indols, amines and ammonia from protein digestion.
+In 1907, while working in Bulgaria, Metchnikoff was intrigued by the observation that certain Bulgarians lived longer, healthier lives than others.
+Metchnikoff proposed that putrefactive (proteolytic)

+microbes producing toxic substances in the colon contribute to aging.
+For example, bacteria such as clostridia (part of the normal gut microbiota), can produce toxic substances including phenols, indols, amines and ammonia from protein digestion.
 Metchnikoff suggested that these compounds were responsible for what he called "intestinal autointoxication," leading to the physical changes associated with aging.
 He also suggested that the fermented milk (yogurt) consumed by these villagers, which contained live Lactobacillus bulgaricus, countered this autointoxication.
 This yogurt bacillus was discovered two years earlier in 1905 by Stemen Grigorov.
-In honor of the country where it was discovered, this species was named Lactobacillus bulgaricus, currently named Lactobacillus delbrueckii subsp. bulgaricus.
-Based on these observations, Metchnikoff proposed that consumption of fermented milk could "seed" the human intestine with healthful bacteria, which would suppress the growth of proteolytic bacteria.
+In honor of the country where it was discovered, this species was named Lactobacillus bulgaricus, maked in these observations, Metchnikoff proposed that consumption of fermented milk could "seed" the human intestine with healthful bacteria, which would suppress the growth of proteolytic bacteria.
 Metchnikoff himself consumed sour milk containing the "Bulgarian Bacillus" and believed his health benefited.
 Friends in Paris soon followed his example, and physicians began prescribing the sour-milk diet for their patients.